 Status: This project is complete.
 The final report and draft Bill were published on 23 May 2014.
 We have presented our recommendations to Government and await its response

 The project reviewed the legal framework relating to taxis and private hire vehicles (PHVs) across England and Wales with a view to making it simpler and more modern.

-Taxis and private hire vehicles (PHVs) are an important part of local transport.
+Taxis and PHVs are an important part of local transport.
 They operate in highly regulated markets where safety and quality control are paramount.
-Licensing covers key areas such as the quality of services, the fitness of drivers, fare regulation and restrictions on the number of licenses issued.
+Licensing covers key areas such as the fitness of drivers, accessibility requirements, taxi fare regulation and restrictions on the number of taxi licenses issued.

 Work on this project started in the summer of 2011, as part of the Law Commission’s Eleventh Programme of law reform.
 The project had originally been proposed by the Department for Transport, which has policy responsibility in this area.